“What’s all that stuff back there?! I see pink!” C.J. asked enthusiastically as I was driving him home from school.

 I’m the last person who should be enforcing traditional gender norms.
 I’m the last person who should be buying $100 worth of pink clothes, blankets and burp clothes.
 I should know better than to buy a teething ring that looks like a giant engagement ring and rattle that looks like a luxury handbag.
 But, I did it.
 I did it all and I’m not taking it back.

-She’s the first girl in the family, there are no “girl” hand-me-downs for her, she needs clothes and when she’s a toddler I will buy her tools and cars and dinosaurs and encourage her to excel in math and science.
+She’s the first girl in the family, there are no “girl” hand-me-downs for her, she needs clothes and when she’s a toddler I will buy her tools, the best router table when she’s older and cars and dinosaurs and encourage her to excel in math and science.
 I will be her auntie who will tell her that she can be anything that she wants to be: president, astronaut, athlete, firefighter.

 But, for now, she can’t hold her head up, sleep through the night or see more than a few feet from her face and I want to see her in pink with ridiculously sized flowers and bows in her hair.
 I would paint her nails if I could.
 Where you might have previously thought me to be a model citizen in the land of gender nonconformity, I had a niece and briefly became the queen of enforcing gender norms.
 You are more than welcome to leave an admonishing comment below.
 I was bad.
 Real bad.